LameesHJ/Smart-Greenhouse-System/README.md

 ## 📬 Contact

-If you have any questions about this project, feel free to connect with me on LinkedIn.
+If you'd like to learn more about this project or connect professionally, feel free to reach out:

-Thank you for visiting this repository ⭐
+- LinkedIn: :contentReference[oaicite:0]{index=0}